-If you are using Raspbian, then you must have Raspbian Stretch as a minimum version.
-Raspbian Buster is the currently supported version.
+If you are using Raspberry Pi OS, Buster is the currently supported version.

 We provide a script to install Node.js, npm and Node-RED onto a Raspberry Pi.
 The script can also be used to upgrade an existing install when a new release is available.

 Running the following command will download and run the script.
-If you want to review the contents of the script first, you can view it here.
+If you want to review the contents of the script first, you can view it on Github.

 bash <(curl -sL https://raw.githubusercontent.com/node-red/linux-installers/master/deb/update-nodejs-and-nodered)

-sudo apt install build-essential gitfirst to ensure npm is able to build any binary modules it needs to install.
+sudo apt install build-essential git curlfirst to ensure npm is able to fetch and build any binary modules it needs to install.

 This script will:

-apt-get install noderedand includes the Raspbian-packaged version of Node.js, but does not include
+apt-get install noderedand includes the Raspberry Pi OS-packaged version of Node.js, but does not include

 Note: at this time the default node.js included with RaspiOS Bullseye is still v12.
 This means that the latest Node-RED version that can be installed is the 2.x branch.
 While using these packages is convenient at first, we strongly recommend using the install script above instead.